Analyzing Code with Cppcheck

 - In the Binary field, enter the path to the Cppcheck executable file.

-- In the Checks group, select the checks to perform on currently open files.
+- In the Checks group, select the checks to perform.

 Note: By default, Cppcheck uses multiple threads to perform checks.
 Selecting the Unused functions option disables the default behavior.